Table of Contents

-This means that the first year of the infant is crucial in terms of diagnosis of the disorder.
+This means that the infant’s first year is crucial in terms of the diagnosis of the disorder.

 Many children with autism spectrum disorder show developmental differences.
 This can especially be seen in their social and language skills.
 There are certain developmental milestones babies hit while they are growing up.